serraict/serraict.github.io/index.md

       <h2 class="featurette-heading">Marijn van der Zee. <span class="text-muted">That's me!</span></h2>
       <p >

-        I love to guide software teams on their journey to deliver valuable software and become a great team.
+        I love to guide software teams on their journey to deliver valuable software and becoming a great team.

-        I consider myself a Scrum Master, agile developer, pragmatic student, team player and coach and as such have been active in the field of software development for well over ten years.
+        I am a Scrum Master, agile developer, pragmatic student, team player and coach and have been active in the field of software development for well over ten years.

       </p>
     </div>